-I first met the Cyborg* at a gym in Bali.
-He looked like a blond GI Joe action figure—every muscle and facial feature immaculately defined, five feet eight, ice-cold blue eyes that didn't blink.
+I first met "The Cyborg" at a gym in Bali.
+He looked like a blonde Action Man figurine—every muscle and facial feature immaculately defined, five foot eight, ice-cold blue eyes that didn't blink.
 Later, at lunch, he pulled a digital scale out of his bag to weigh his food.
 Then he told me about his job.

-Over sushi, the Cyborg talked wilderness survival tips, evasion tactics, and the strange role that Christianity plays in his hard-nut life.
+Over sushi, The Cyborg (we're not allowed to use his real name) talked wilderness survival tips, evasion tactics, and the strange role that Christianity plays in his hard-nut life.

 VICE: Let's start with the name.
 Where'd that come from?

-The Cyborg: Yeah, I don't know about the Cyborg thing.
-I'm just a regular American guy who loves drinking Bud while watching football.
-I'm always calling Mom to send over boxes of Reese's.
+The Cyborg: Yeah I don't know about the cyborg thing.
+I'm just a regular American guy who loves drinking Bud while watching the football.
+I'm always calling Mum to send over boxes of Reese's.
 My parents are really blue collar.
-I'm definitely the black sheep, but my mission is still my family and to spread the ideals that have worked for the West.
-I joined the military because I was a patriot, and I wanted my children to have the same freedoms I've lived with.
+I'm definitely the black sheep but my mission is still my family, and to spread the ideals that have worked for the West.
+I joined the military because I was a patriot and I wanted my children to have the same freedoms I've lived with.

 So why did you go rogue?